-Your Medicare Health Benefits and Services as a Member of UW Health Quartz Medicare Advantage an HMO plan with a Medicare contract
+Your Medicare Health Benefits and Services as a Member of Gundersen MN Quartz Medicare Advantage HMO

-This booklet gives you the details about your Medicare health care coverage from January 1 - December 31, 2022.
-It explains how to get coverage for the health care services you need.
+This document gives you the details about your Medicare health care coverage from January 1 - December 31, 2023.
 This is an important legal document.
 Please keep it in a safe place.